 His two-decade-long professional association with R&B crooner Luther Vandross underscores Kroon’s reputation as one of the world’s most versatile and respected percussionists.
-“My time with Luther was great,” Kroon says today, “but when it came time to do my own thing, I always knew that it was going to be Latin jazz because that’s where my heart is.
+“My time with Luther was great,” Kroon says today, “but when it came time to do my own thing, I always knew that it was going to be Latin jazz because that’s where my heart is.”

-Steve’s music is loaded with the instantly-likable melodically attractive and rhythmically intriguing performances that once made Latin jazz the kind of music a diverse audience could groove to.
+Steve’s music is loaded with the instantly-likable melodically attractive and rhythmically intriguing performances that once made Latin jazz the kind of music diverse audiences could groove to.
 “A lot of guys today play too much,” Kroon adds, explaining how he approaches the style reverently, with an emphasis on finesse.
 “It’s great to have that kind of knowledge, but when you make an album, you need to remember everyone — all kinds of listeners and dancers.
 If you are having people over for a barbeque, for instance, you should be able to put it on and leave it on.
 It fits what’s going on.”

 The title of Steve’s most recent recording titled, In Your Dreams (Kroonatune Records) came to him in the middle of the night.
 “Creating this CD is like a painter painting with a blank canvas just waiting to color it with melodies and grooves,” says Steve.”